 EUYO in Berlin – Meeting history, creating future

-On 9 November 2014, the European Union Youth Orchestra (EUYO) celebrated the 25th anniversary of the fall of the Berlin Wall, with chamber music along the former border as part of the Lichtgrenze [Border of Lights] project and in the Reconciliation Chapel of the Berlin Wall Memorial.
-The orchestra provided the symphonic framework for the official speeches celebrating European unity, performed as part of the Falling Walls Conference, provided sponsorship for many of the lighted balloons in the Border of Lights project, and learned much about Europe – both past and present – as part of the anniversary festivities.
+On 9 November 2014, the European Union Youth Orchestra (EUYO) celebrated the 25th anniversary of the fall of the Berlin Wall with chamber music along the former border as part of the Lichtgrenze [Border of Lights] project and in the Reconciliation Chapel of the Berlin Wall Memorial.
+The orchestra provided the symphonic framework for the official speeches celebrating European unity, performed as part of the Falling Walls Conference, as well as the sponsorship for many of the lighted balloons in the Border of Lights project and learned much about Europe, both past and present, as part of the anniversary festivities.
 The young musicians from 28 EU nations, many of whom were not even born in 1989, took part in a musical journey of discovery as part of the celebrations commemorating one of the most important moments in European history.

 The project was initiated by Andreas Richter and the CEO of the European Union Youth Orchestra, Marshall Marcus.
 Generous support was provided by the German government’s Commissioner for Culture and Media, as well as other partners such as the Stiftung Zukunft Berlin, Kulturprojekte Berlin, Stiftung Berliner Mauer, Konrad Adenauer Stiftung, Robert Bosch Stiftung, and Radialsystem V.